RICtoday City Guide Play Banner

 Table of Contents

-From quick and easy loops around town to drives that take you to new heights, Richmond has plenty of options to hit the trail.
+From quick and easy loops around town to drives that take you to new heights, Richmond has plenty of places to hit the trail.
 So lace up your hiking boots, because we’ve compiled a hiking guide for the Richmond area with 15+ routes and trails to help you plan your next adventure.

 Note: While parks and trails may be listed as open, we recommend checking park websites before visiting for further info, current trail conditions, and safest practices for the area.